-Concordia University Wisconsin professors are aiding in the Wisconsin National Guard’s and Washington Ozaukee Public Health Department’s ramped up efforts to test for COVID-19.
+A team of Concordia University Wisconsin faculty and students are aiding in the Wisconsin National Guard’s and Washington Ozaukee Public Health Department’s ramped up efforts to test for COVID-19.

 On Oct.
 19, amidst rising numbers of coronavirus cases throughout the state, the Wisconsin National Guard—in partnership with Wisconsin Department of Health Services and local health departments—announced that it would begin immediately to expand COVID-19 testing options into 38 counties, with a plan to continue regular testing at most community-based sites through the first half of December.
 Washington and Ozaukee Counties were included on that list.
 Testing is available at three different sites within the two counties.

-Led by Bob Burlage, PhD, chair of pharmaceutical and administrative sciences at Concordia, a team of six professors and two students from CUW have committed about two dozen hours at a sample collection site in Port Washington.
+Led by Bob Burlage, PhD, chair of pharmaceutical and administrative sciences at Concordia, a team of six pharmacy professors, two student-pharmacists, and nine nursing students from CUW have committed about two dozen hours at a sample collection site in Port Washington.

 Ozaukee County residents ages 5 or up are invited to visit Ozaukee County Transit Services, 410 S. Spring St., to receive a free PCR test.
 The health department requests that testing be reserved for those with symptoms, close contact cases, members of a vulnerable population, or front-line workers.
 Pre-registration/screening is strongly encouraged at all sites, but on-site registration is also available.
 Testing is first come, first served and limited to about 300 individuals a day.
 Click here for a full schedule of testing options and more information.

 Concordians served at the Port Washington site the past two Fridays, and will again provide services on Nov.
 6 and 13.
 Collections will also take place Nov.
 7, 14, 21, and Dec.
 5 at the Transit Services building.